-Rabbi Becky Silverstein, Board Chair, is a genderqueer, trans rabbi currently working as the Education Director at Pasadena Jewish Temple and Center.
-Rabbi Silverstein believes that creating spaces where individuals can have their whole selves recognized and valued is essential to healing individuals, communities, and the world.
+Rabbi Becky Silverstein, Board Chair, believes that creating spaces where individuals can have their whole selves recognized and valued is essential to healing individuals, communities, and the world.
 In the Jewish community, active engagement with Jewish tradition, texts and culture is an essential strategy for fulfilling this goal.

 Rabbi Silverstein grew up in Great Neck, New York, and found his synagogue to be a safe haven.
 Having realized during his tenure at Smith College that he was more passionate about running the Kosher Kitchen than his engineering classes, Becky began his path to Hebrew College where he was ordained in 2014.
-Rabbi Silverstein currently serves on the board of Keshet, a nonprofit working for full LGBTQ equality and inclusion in Jewish life.
+Rabbi Silverstein currently serves on the boards of Keshet and SVARA.
 He is the first trans rabbi to be hired by a Conservative Synagogue.

 Beth Cousens, a creative and strategic thinker, works with leaders in Jewish education and in Jewish life to help organizations ensure success.
 Her focus on partnership, creative and relevant Jewish educational ideas, and strategic thinking have helped her to be a respected voice in this field.
 For almost two decades, Beth has helped to lead Jewish educational organizations in program and policy development.